-Fig. 16.5 (a) A behavior agent as used in the model of Maes.
+Fig. 16.6 (a) A behavior module as used in the model of Maes.
 The excitation produced by stimulus and motivation are added to form the "internal activation".
-If above threshold, this competes in a winner-take-all net (WTA) with the internal activations of other agents.
-If it succeeds, the external activation of this agent elicits the behavior and inhibits the motivation.
-The motivation may also be influenced by an internal constant or varying drive (see Fig. 16.4) and by the internal activations of other agents. (b) The interior connections between the ten behavior agents used (the winner-take-all net is not shown).
-Solid arrows indicate an excitatory influence when the agent sending the information receives an adequate stimulus.
-These arrows point to agents which usually follow the behavior of the sender (e. g., eat follows go-to-food).
-Broken arrows point to another agent if the sender does not obtain an adequate stimulus.
-These arrows influence agents that are usually active before the sender is active (e. g. go-to-food is followed by eat) (after Maes 1991)
+If above threshold, this competes in a winner-take-all net (WTA) with the internal activations of other modules.
+If it succeeds, the external activation of this module elicits the behavior and inhibits the motivation.
+The motivation may also be influenced by an internal constant or varying drive (see Fig. 16.4) and by the internal activations of other modules. (b) The interior connections between the ten behavior modules used (the winner-take-all net is not shown).
+Solid arrows indicate an excitatory influence when the module sending the information receives an adequate stimulus.
+These arrows point to modules which usually follow the behavior of the sender (e. g., eat follows go-to-food).
+Broken arrows point to another module if the sender does not obtain an adequate stimulus.
+These arrows influence modules that are usually active before the sender is active (e. g. go-to-food is followed by eat) (after Maes 1991)